mattCoretex/Machine-Learning-Experimentation/README.md

 # Machine-Learning-Experimentation

-These Bag-of-Words models are trained to classify if a restaurant review is positive or negative.
+These Bag-of-Words models are trained to classify a restaurant review if it is positive or negative.

-Here are some side projects I made that I learn from online resources only.